James Peggs: Evangelism

 The first activities of the missionary, like starting a chapel at Cuttack, evoked little response and appreciation from the Hindus.
 Among the important contributions of the Christian missionaries in Orissa was the spread of modern education.
 The missionaries, in fact, laid the foundation and were the pioneers of present modern education in Orissa.
 Missionaries considered education "as auxiliary to preaching"[sic].
 Their aim was to evangelize the entire country and they believed that by the spread of education, superstitions, beliefs, blind faiths, and idolatry could be erased from the native mind and thereof the circulation of sacred scriptures would be feasible.
-Indirectly, took education as a tool for gradual destruction of Hinduism and replace it with Christian religion.
+The missionaries saw education as a tool for the gradual destruction of Hinduism and its replacement with the Christian religion.

 Missionaries like Peggs were sent to Orissa to undertake educational activity in East India Company territory and also to spread Christianity among the Odias.
 As part of evangelism and conversion of Odia people, he and William Bampton distributed a thousand copies of Gospel translated into the Odia language who gather at the annual gathering of Juggernaut car-festival in 1823.
 He published several pamphlets on the miseries of Sati, Pilgrim Tax, Ghaut Murder, Infanticide, and Slavery.